labgrid-project/labgrid/doc/getting_started.rst

             login_prompt: ' login: '
             username: 'root'

+More information about the environment configuration file can be found :ref:`here <environment-configuration>`.

 You can check which device name gets assigned to your USB-Serial converter by unplugging the converter, running ``dmesg -w`` and plugging it back in.
 Boot up